alpyen/zynq-gbcartreader/README.md

 ### Note: This project is a work in progress and is being actively developed.
+See the Todo-List at the bottom.

 ___

 # ZYNQ GBCartReader - Read & Write GameBoy cartridges